 "What do you mean, up there?"

-The two men look up at the same time and spy young Tibou hanging on to the very top of the ship's mast, his crying barely audible.
+The two men look up at the same time and spy young Timmy hanging on to the very top of the ship's mast, his crying barely audible.

 "For crying out loud, what the devil is he doing at the top of the mast?"

-"You told him, Captain, that with his joyful spirit and the passion for life and work that's in his very marrow, he'd soon reach the moon.
-So he climbed up to see if he could get it!"
+"You told him, Captain, that with his joyful spirit and the passion for life and work that's in his very bones, he'd soon reach the moon.
+So he climbed up to see if he could get there!"

 "Holy rotten octopus!
-Is he an idiot, or what?"
+Is he dense, or what?"

-"No, he's not an idiot, he's still just a bit young, naïve, and inexperienced."
+"No, he's not dense, he's still just a bit young, naïve, and inexperienced."

 "It's not the moon we have to grab now, but him!
-It's too dangerous — the sea is starting to really move, and the boat is fiercely rocking!
-He'll be tossed about like a wisp of straw up there."
+It's too dangerous — the sea is starting to really move, and the boat is rocking something fierce!
+He'll be tossed about like a ragdoll up there."